 Welcome to TickPick’s San Diego Padres Seating Chart.
-Here we will cover everything you need to know before purchasing cheap San Diego Padres tickets, including Petco Park seat views, best seats, dugout and bullpen locations, and much more.
-San Diego Padres Seating Chart (hover over any section below for a row breakdown) Note: Hover […]Read More →
+Here we will cover everything you need to know before purchasing cheap San Diego Padres tickets, including Petco Park seat views, best seats, dugout and bullpen locations, and where you can find the same San Diego Padres seats at prices 10% cheaper than our leading competitor.
+San […]Read More →

 If you are bringing out the whole family to Petco Park for a Padres game, there are other things to do aside from take in the baseball game.
 In the outfield, the Padres have something called "Park at the Park", which is a 2.7 acre grassy field where parents can watch the game and kids can roam free.
 This area includes a playground and wiffle-ball diamond for children to amuse themselves with.
 Kids under 36 inches get in free, and admission to this area starts at $10 dollars.

 Petco Park is located in downtown San Diego at 19 tony Gwynn Drive, and is home to the San Diego Padres.
 Petco Park opened for the 2004 season, and replaced the old Jack Murphy/Qualcomm Stadium.
 Petco Park has a capacity of 42,524 for Padres games.

 The field dimensions of Petco Park are as follows (all measurements from home plate): 334ft to Left-Field, 367ft to Left-Center, 396ft to Center, 382ft to Right-Center, and 322ft to Right-Field foul pole.
 Petco Park has always been known as a pitcher friendly ballpark, and even though they moved in the fences in 2012, the park still favors pitchers.